Broome, Western Australia: 1950s to 2000s

-2012 Save the Kimberley campaign
+2008 to 2013: Save the Kimberley campaign

-The Broome community led a campaign to protest against a proposal to industrialise the James Price Point outside Broome.
-The campaign has received ardent support from public figures such as John Butler, Missy Higgins, Clare Bowditch and former leader of the Australian Greens, Dr Bob Brown.
+The Broome community led a campaign to protest against a proposal by Woodside Energy to industrialise James Price Point outside Broome with gas refineries.
+The campaign received ardent support from public figures such as John Butler, Missy Higgins, Clare Bowditch, Jimmy Barnes, Paul Kelly, Xavier Rudd, Shane Howard, Rob Hirst, Pigram Brothers and former leader of the Australian Greens, Dr Bob Brown.
+The campaign was one of the biggest in Australian history with many actions leading to arrests including 25 in one day on "Black Tuesday", 5 July 2011 when over 100 riot police were sent to Broome to break up a month long blockade.
 A concert for the campaign was held on 5 October 2012 at Federation Square in Melbourne and was attended by approximately 6,000 people.
 A long term protest camp operated at James Price Point.
-One of the campaign points was to protect the significant 'dinosaur highway' of dinosaur tracks that are found in the intertidal zone outside Broome.
-The campaign has since remained a divisive topic amongst locals, with many blaming the 'no' decision for the slow economic growth that characterises the region.
+One of the campaign points was to protect the significant "dinosaur highway" of dinosaur tracks that are found in the intertidal zone outside Broome.
+The campaign has since remained a divisive topic amongst locals, with many blaming the "no" decision for the slow economic growth that characterises the region.

 Palaeontological significance

 Fossilised Megalosauropus broomensis dinosaur footprints dated as early Cretaceous in age are 30 m out to sea at Gantheaume Point.
 The fossil trackway can be viewed during very low tide.
 Plant fossils are preserved extensively in the Broome Sandstone at Gantheaume Point and in coastal exposures further north.

 The fossil trackways at Broome include possibly the largest known dinosaur footprints, sauropod tracks upwards of 1.7 m long.
 It is suspected that the sauropod that made these tracks might have been 7–8 m tall at the hip.